 E-mail: info@uniquelygalapagos.com - Telephone: +593 096 894 0773

-With effect from the 16th February 2023 the below entry requirements are in place for International tourists.
+With effect from 12 May 2025 the below entry requirements are in place for International tourists.

 Ecuador - International tourists